 Compared to national and state averages across all facilities.

 Minimizes Pressure Ulcers

-This tells you the percent of patients that sustained a pressure ulcer.
-Pressure ulcers are damage to the skin resulting from staying in one position for an excessive period of time.
+This tells you the percent of patients that suffered from a pressure ulcer.
+Pressure ulcers are considered to be a measure of the quality of nursing care .
+Pressure ulcers, which are also referred to as bed sores, are often the result of residents staying in one position for too long.

 Minimizes Serious Falls

 In Freelandville Community Home, 3.93% of Patients had Serious Falls

 This statistic gauges the percentage of long-term stay patients that suffered falls which resulted in severe injury.
 Falls can arise for a variety of reasons, but high rates of falls resulting in injuries may be a sign of lower quality nursing care.

 In Freelandville Community Home, 1.87% of Patients had UTIs

 This tells you the percentage of patients who sustained a urinary tract infection.
 UTI's are routinely the result of facilities with lower levels of hygiene.
 Better hygiene protocols reduces the number of UTI's sustained by residents in a nursing home.
 Note that this statistic is sometimes skewed by the fact that nursing homes have varying reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication